Microsoft reports record Q3 FY26 earnings driven by cloud and AI revenue growth

 The Context

-- Sales reached $82.9 billion in the January-to-March quarter, surpassing Wall Street expectations.
+- Sales reached $82.9 billion in the January-to-March quarter, surpassing Wall Street estimates.

 - Microsoft 365 Copilot has over 20 million seats, indicating strong adoption of its AI tools.